-In other words – the most productive employee gets paid for two hours of not-working assuming the eight-hour workday.
+In other words – the most productive employee gets paid for two hours of not-working, assuming the eight-hour workday.

-Use, underuse, and abuse
+Use, underuse, and abuse of breaks at work

-Also, regarding the nature of work and task to deliver, the break can be either substantial or taken at will.
+Moreover, regarding the nature of work and task to deliver, the break can be either substantial or taken at will.
 Or, sometimes (for example in a manufacturing plant or in a retail store) it is forced to stick to a particular schedule.

 Considering that, the flexible break policy can be used, abused, or underused.
 And the perception of the “abuse” or “underuse” can be entirely subjective.
 And where anything is subjective, tensions can arise.